atamshkai/Ubuntu-Gnome-Desktop-On-Termux-x11/README.md

 ```
 ### Warning

-If you upgrade the system,the desktop will be fail to launch.
+If you upgrade the system,the desktop will fail to launch.

 ## Termux